 PALLIATIVE AND SUPPORTIVE CARE

-The benefit of antipsychotics for management of delirium in terminally ill patients has been called into question by a double-blind, randomized trial in which 247 inpatients of a hospice or palliative care service with mild to moderately severe delirium were randomly assigned to oral risperidone, haloperidol, or placebo every 12 hours for 72 hours .
+The benefit of antipsychotics for management of delirium in terminally ill patients has been called into question by a randomized trial in which 247 inpatients of a hospice or palliative care service with mild to moderately severe delirium were assigned to oral risperidone, haloperidol, or placebo every 12 hours for 72 hours .
 All patients received individualized supportive care.
-Patients who received antipsychotics had worse delirium-associated distress scores, greater delirium severity, more use of midazolam, more extrapyramidal effects, and worse short-term survival.
-In our view, this study does not justify abandoning the use of antipsychotics for severely agitated delirious patients, but points to the importance of reversing precipitating causes, providing best supportive care for symptomatic distress associated with delirium, and the need for additional research on the use of antipsychotics.
+Patients who received antipsychotics had more severe delirium, worse delirium-associated distress scores, more use of midazolam, more extrapyramidal effects, and worse short-term survival.
+In our view, this study does not justify abandoning the use of antipsychotics for severely agitated delirious patients but points to the importance of reversing precipitating causes, providing best supportive care for symptomatic distress associated with delirium, and the need for additional research on the use of antipsychotics.
 (See "Overview of managing common non-pain symptoms in palliative care", section on 'Treatment'.)

 Dosing interval for zoledronic acid in patients with bone metastases (January 2017)